Sectorial descent for wrapped Fukaya categories: Wrapping exact triangle and stop removal

-\begin{proof}[Proof of Theorem \ref{stopremoval}] The functor $\W(X,\g)\to\W(X,\f)$ is essentially surjective by general position.
-Indeed, it is enough to prove that every Legendrian inside $\partial_\infty X$ disjoint from $\f$ is isotopic to one disjoint from $\g$, and this is a special case of the first part of Lemma \ref{lem:pushoffcore} (note the differing notation).
+\begin{proof}[Proof of Theorem \ref{stopremoval}] Essential surjectivity is Lemma \ref{legendrian stop removal surjective}.
+According to Lemma \ref{lem: transverse crossings generate}, we therefore have an equivalence $\W(X,\g)/ \C_{\f, \g} \to \W(X, \f)$, where $\C_{\f, \g}$ is the collection of cones on continuation maps on wrappings which meet $\g \setminus \f$ exactly once, at a smooth Legendrian point, and transversely.
+Theorem \ref{wrapcone} (which we have just proven) shows that these cones are isomorphic to linking disks. \end{proof}

-At any point of $(\g\setminus\f)^\crit$, there is a small linking disk $D\in\W(X,\g)$.
-We claim that such linking disks become zero objects in $\W(X,\f)$.
-To see this, note that each such disk $D$ is contained in a small neighborhood of a point of $\partial_\infty X\setminus\f$, and hence every Lagrangian $L$ has a cofinal sequence of wrappings which are disjoint from $D$.
-(Alternatively, one could argue that $D$ has a cofinal sequence of wrappings disjoint from any fixed $L$, or one could argue that $D$ is contained in a halfspace $\CC_{\Re\geq 0}\times\CC^{n-1}$ and appeal to Corollary \ref{zeroobject}.)
+\begin{remark} It follows from Theorem \ref{wrapcone} that linking disks to $\g \setminus \f$ vanish in $\W(X, \f)$.
+If one follows through the proof, the argument for this boils down to saying that they are cones on continuation maps $L^w\to L$ for isotopies $L\leadsto L^w$ passing once through $\g\setminus\f$, and these continuation maps are, essentially by definition, isomorphisms in $\W(X,\f)$.
+One can also argue more directly: each such disk $D$ is contained in a small neighborhood of a point of $\partial_\infty X\setminus\f$, and hence every Lagrangian $L$ has a cofinal sequence of wrappings which are disjoint from $D$.
+Alternatively, one could argue that $D$ has a cofinal sequence of wrappings disjoint from any fixed $L$, or one could argue that $D$ is contained in a halfspace $\CC_{\Re\geq 0}\times\CC^{n-1}$ and appeal to Corollary \ref{zeroobject}. \end{remark}